ashokohio/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 In this section, the missing data is replaced by statistics of the available data.
-I have chosen to repalce the missing data in any 5 minute interval by the average of the data across the same 5 minute interval averaged across all days.
+I have chosen to replace the missing data in any 5 minute interval by the average of the data across the same 5 minute interval averaged across all days.
 Obviously, the average does not include the NA data.

 First we find the number of rows with missing data